veraPDF CLI Validation

 Letting veraPDF control the profile choice

-Specifying a particular profile is useful if you’re expecting all of your PDF/A documents to conform to a particular specification.
+Specifying a particular profile is useful if you’re expecting all of your PDF/A or PDF/UA documents to conform to a particular specification.
 In real word use you may not have the luxury of been able to decide on a single validation profile.

 It’s possible to tell the veraPDF software to parse PDF files, examine the